 '''

-This example demonstrates a bare-minimum setup
+This example demonstrates a TCP server interface.

-of an Auto Interface.
-It will allow communication with all other reachable devices on all

-usable physical ethernet-based devices that

-are available on the system.
+It will listen for incoming connections on the

+specified IP address and port number.

 [[Default Interface]]

 type = AutoInterface

-interface enabled = True

-This example demonstrates an more specifically

-configured Auto Interface, that only uses specific physical interfaces, and has a number of

-other configuration options set.

-[[Default Interface]]

-type = AutoInterface

 interface_enabled = True

 You can create multiple isolated Reticulum

 networks on the same physical LAN by

 specifying different Group IDs.

+group_id = reticulum

+You can also select specifically which

+kernel networking devices to use.

+devices = wlan0,eth1

+Or let AutoInterface use all suitable

+devices except for a list of ignored ones.

+ignored_devices = tun0,eth0

 '''

-''' group_id = reticulum

-You can also choose the multicast address type: temporary (default, Temporary Multicast Address) or permanent (Permanent Multicast Address)

-multicast_address_type = permanent

-You can also select specifically which kernel networking devices to use.

-devices = wlan0,eth1

-Or let AutoInterface use all suitable devices except for a list of ignored ones.

-ignored_devices = tun0,eth0 '''